marcelofern/marcelofern.github.io/notes/databases/postgres/internals/building_from_source.md

 ## Configure

+First, move the folder to the final directory you want it in.

-In the source directory, there is a bash script called `./configure`.
+In the root directory, there is a bash script called `./configure`.

 ```sh
 VERSION=15